bitnami/charts/README.md

 This will replace all the placeholders throughout the chart with your values.
 You will still likely need to modify the chart further to meet your needs.

-The new chart can then me moved from `/draft/<chart-name>` to your own repo/location.
+The new chart can then be moved from `/draft/<chart-name>` to your own repo/location.
 If you wish to add the chart to this Bitnami repository, then refer to [Adding a new chart to the repository](./CONTRIBUTING.md#adding-a-new-chart-to-the-repository)

 A chart in the `draft` directory can be recreated from the template by running: